What is PTSD?

 In-Service assault or trauma?

 If medical records aren’t present from the event, you can obtain evidence through law enforcement, counseling centers, or a buddy statement.

 If you have already received your claim and you feel like you should be getting more, compare your symptoms to the Impairment Rating Table for Mental Health conditions.
 While there is no “average claim” for PTSD, you should be getting the compensation you deserve.
-If you still feel like you’re not getting enough on your claim and you want one of our VA experts to write your entire claim for you, send an email to: [email protected] and we will set up a time to meet with you over the phone to talk about your claim.
+If you still feel like you’re not getting enough on your claim and you want one of our VA coaches to walk you through the process, fill out our easy intake process and we will set up a time to meet with you over the phone to talk about your claim.